DrAl-HFS/Common/README.md

 ## Common
 Common definitions, types and functions in C source files.
+Intended to run under Linux - modules prefixed lx* have a strong dependancy on OS interfaces.
+Other modules such as *Dev or *Util depend on lx* modules and so are not readily portable outside the Linux world.
+Lowest level modules & headers provide definitions, types and functions that are useful in a wider sense: see e.g. Duino repository.
 Intended to be built into project using local configuration rather than as library.

 General Modules (src/*.c) :-